setzer22/SteamControllerProfiles/README.md

 # SteamControllerProfiles

-This repository contains my controller profiles to use with `sc-controller`.
+This repository contains my controller profiles to use with `sc-controller` (https://github.com/kozec/sc-controller).
 All configurations may be updated as I use them.
 Each configuration is stored in its own folder with (maybe) a more in-depth README file.

 ## i3